smart-data-lake/getting-started/presentation/lecture_notes.md

 * `AirbyteDataObject` provides access to a growing list of [Airbyte](https://docs.airbyte.com/integrations/) connectors to various sources and sinks e.g. Facebook, Google {Ads,Analytics,Search,Sheets,...}, Greenhouse, Instagram, Jira,...

 ### Actions
+Actions describe dependencies between input and output DataObjects and necessary transformation to connect them.
 SDLB is designed to define/customize your own actions.
 Nevertheless, there are basic/common actions implemented and a general framework provided to implement your own specification

 * ``FileTransferAction``: pure file transfer
 * ``CopyAction``: basic generic action.
 Reads source into DataFrame and then writes DataFrame to target data object.
 Provides opportunity to add **transformer(s)**